osama25s/practice_ui_task/README.md

 # Flutter Anime App

-A Flutter application that showcases a collection of **custom** and **built-in** widgets.
-This project serves as a widget catalog and a learning playground for Flutter developers.
+A Flutter project built to practice converting **Figma UI designs** into a real mobile application.
+This app focuses on an **Anime-themed UI**, showcasing how to transform design concepts into
+pixel-perfect Flutter implementations.

 ---